asimihsan/notes/[course] git.md

 ### Init, status

 -    `git init` to initialize a repo.
--    `git status` to see what the current state it.
+-    `git status` to see what the current state of the local repo is.
     -    *staged*: ready to be committed.
     -    *unstaged*: changed files that have not been prepared to be committed.
     -    *untracked*: not tracked by Git.